English speakers aren’t robots.

 Resources to learn American and British English:

 - FluentU is a great place to get started when learning American or British English, among many other types of English.
-On FluentU, you get real-world English videos—like movie trailers, music videos, inspiring talks and more—which’ve been transformed into a language learning experience.

 - There’s a great video posted by Anglo-Link that looks at the pronunciation and intonation differences between British and North American English.